ossrs/srs-docs/src/pages/faq-srs-cloud.md

 * [Video Guides](#video-guides): Video tutorials.
 * [Getting Started](#getting-started): How to use, start, and get started with SRS Cloud Server.
 * [How to Upgrade](#how-to-upgrade): How to upgrade to the latest or stable version, and why the interface click upgrade is not supported.
+* [How to set a domain](#how-to-set-domain): How to set up a domain to access the admin panel, why can't the admin panel be opened, and why can't the admin panel be accessed via IP.
 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
 * [How to push multiple streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
 * [Low bandwidth, increase bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use Cloud SRS in CVM.